 Most community associations choose their management company, if they have one, or their attorney or some other long-term service provider to serve as their registered agent.
 This removes the burden of monitoring for filings and important notices from the individual board members, and eliminates issues that may result from frequent board member turnovers.
 It does not make sense to have someone who last served on the board ten years ago as the registered agent, or someone who no longer lives in the community.
 Under North Carolina law, a registered agent may be any individual who lives in North Carolina and whose business address is identical to the registered office; any domestic business corporation, nonprofit corporation, or limited liability company whose business address is identical to the registered office; or any foreign business corporation, nonprofit corporation, or limited liability company authorized to transact business in this state and whose business address is identical to the registered office.
 And, if the registered agent is a business entity required to be filed with the Secretary of State’s Office, the entity must be active upon the business registry in North Carolina.
 Most management companies and attorneys charge minimal fees to serve as a registered agent.
 Whomever the association chooses to use, that person must exercise care in reviewing correspondence promptly to make certain that important notices and documents are not overlooked.

 It makes sense to periodically check the North Carolina Secretary of State’s website to make sure that your association has a properly designated registered agent.
 If you see a name you don’t recognize, investigate further.
 The process to remove an old registered agent and replace the designation is very simple, can be accomplished online at minimal charge, and could save the association a great deal of pain in the long run.

-For assistance with identifying or changing your registered agent, or other corporate or community association related matter, contact one of Black, Slaughter & Black, P.A.’s attorneys in our Charlotte, Greensboro, Triangle or Coastal offices.
+For assistance with identifying or changing your registered agent, or other corporate or community association related matter, contact one of Law Firm Carolinas.’s attorneys in our Charlotte, Greensboro, Triangle or Coastal offices.